zannloo/tp/docs/DeveloperGuide.md

 4. `Path::isGroupDirectory` - To check if the path leads to a group directory.
 5. `Path::isStudentDirectory` - To check if the path leads to a student directory.

-Given below is an example usage scenario on how an existing user can edit the name of a group
+Given below is an example usage scenario on how an existing user can edit the name of a group.

 1. When the user launches the application, existing information is read from the data file `profbook.json`.
 The initial state should look something like this.